Fairfax County Public Schools: 20th century

-The school system has expanded to include over 196 schools and centers, including 22 high schools, 3 secondary schools, 23 middle schools, and 141 elementary schools.
-Fairfax County Public Schools (FCPS) also operates a fleet of over 1520 school buses, which transport 110,000 students daily.
-They operate on an operating budget of $2.5 billion through numerous funding sources.
-Today, FCPS is the largest school system in Virginia and the 10th largest in the United States.
-It also boasts an average on-time graduation rate of 91.5% and an average SAT score of 1213.
-The school district utilizes an electronic visitor management system to control visitors' access at its schools.

 Special education

 FCPS took over the education of students with mental disabilities from a parent-organized cooperative in 1953.
 The parents had begun the program in 1950, using whatever space could be found to educate their children, but eventually asked FCPS to take control of the program.

 Special education classes for mentally disabled students were expanded in 1955 to four classes for "educable" (those with a mental age above 7) children at Groveton, Lincolnia, Oakton, and Luther Jackson schools, and a class for "trainable" (those with a mental age of less than 6 1/2) children at Groveton.

+In recent years, lawsuits have been brought by parents of students with IEPs and 504 plan against FCPS over reports that the district repeatedly violated and failed to provide the necessary resources provided by the student's special education plan provided to students under federal anti discrimination laws ADA and IDEA act.

+The number of lawsuits and complaints filed FCPS leading to multiple investigations by The United States Department of Education, the resulting reports from the investigations detailing how many times and how much FCPS has failed students who had IEPs and 504 plans.